MFS4711/Restaurant-Web-App/README.md

 A variety of labels were applied to categorise issue types, such as Bugs, User Epics and User Stories, with the parent epic and child story being associated with the same label for easy identificaion.
 MoSCoW prioritisation was applied using the labels must-have, should-have, and could-have.

 The project was broken down into manageable sprints using GitHub Projects, which provided a Kanban board.
 Issues were posted to the board and moved from "Todo" to "In Progress" to "Done" as they were completed.
+Due to time constraints, only Iteration 1 was completed, though future iterations were planned.
+This initial planning outlines the anticipated development of the application.

 The iterations are documented here :
     - [Prerequisites](https://github.com/users/MFS4711/projects/6/views/1)
     - [Iteration 1](https://github.com/users/MFS4711/projects/5)
     - [Iteration 2](link)
-    - ...

 The User Epics and their related User Stories are as follows:
 - Epic : [Set up User Authentication with Django Allauth](https://github.com/MFS4711/Restaurant-Web-App/issues/1)